cpp-sc2/cpp-sc2/README.md

 ## Support
 Have questions but don't want to create an issue?
 Join the unofficial Starcraft II AI Discord server ([Invite Link](https://discordapp.com/invite/Emm5Ztz)).
 Questions about this repository can be asked in the text channel `#cpp`.
-Also, please consider to support this project on [Patreon](https://www.patreon.com/cppsc2) or just [buy a coffee](https://www.buymeacoffee.com/alkurbatov).
+Also, please consider to support this project on [Boosty](https://boosty.to/cpp-sc2) (preferred) or [Patreon](https://www.patreon.com/cppsc2).
 Support of the project allows to make releases more often and implement nice new features for developers.

 ## Building the project